Four months earlier

 “Ah yeah.
 Sure.”

 For the rest of the ride, I kept to myself and hugged my purse like a lifejacket.
-Although my tear-stained cheeks had broken some of my resolves, I won’t be completely shattered in that instance.
-I just need to hold out for as long as I can.
-Probably longer if I’m going to my sister’s apartment.
+Although my tear-stained cheeks had broken some of my resolves, I won’t be shattered entirely in that instance.
+I just need to hold out for as long as possible, probably longer if I’m going to my sister’s apartment.

 Amy would worry.
 And I couldn’t have her worry about me.
 Not after her luck and love life had taken a wonderous turn.